uds-psl/coq-library-undecidability/README.md

 has also been tested and should work with version `8.8.2`, `8.10.1`.

-The compiled HTML version of the files can be found [here](http://www.ps.uni-saarland.de/extras/fol-trakh/website/toc.html) or in the [`website`](website) subdirectory of this repository.
+The compiled HTML version of the files can be found [here](http://www.ps.uni-saarland.de/extras/fol-trakh/website/toc.html) or in the [`website`](website) subdirectory of this repository, but you need to compile it first (see above).

 For actually running the code after a full compilation, we advise consulting first the [`summary` file](theories/TRAKHTENBROT/summary.v) that list all the main results presented in the paper.
+This will output many pointers into the rest of the `*.v` file.

 # A Coq library of undecidable problems